-People assume that extroverts make the best leaders.
-However, introverts are uniquely positioned to navigate problems that their counterparts can struggle with, and the best leaders will in fact demonstrate a hybrid style that adopts flexible elements of both personality types.
-We’ll cover:
+Its often assumed that people who are extroverts make the best leaders, but introverts are uniquely positioned to navigate problems that their counterparts can struggle with.
+The best leaders often demonstrate a hybrid style that adopts flexible elements of both personality types.

 There’s a tendency to assume that leaders need to be extroverts.
 And that’s not surprising when you consider the example set by high-profile leaders.

 Most leaders in the public eye exhibit outgoing, social tendencies.
-They are confident public speakers, tend to hold down key spots at big events and are frequently interviewed or profiled in news media.
-It all combines to support the idea that good leaders are genial, gregarious and hyper confident.
+They are confident public speakers, tend to hold down key spots at big events, and are frequently interviewed or profiled in news media.
+It all combines to support the idea that good leaders are genial, gregarious, and confident.

-Research in this area tends to support the idea that extroverts have inherent advantages in business leadership, including an edge in motivating others, building quicker and more lasting relationships and, in general, generating better results than introvert leaders.
+Research in this area tends to support the idea that extroverts have an advantage in business leadership.
+They are regarded as being better at motivating others, building more lasting relationships, and, in general, generating better results than introverted leaders.

 Does that mean you need to be an extrovert to be a successful leader?
 Oddly, although many qualities that we want all leaders to have – deep thinker, collaborative, the ability to keep their cool in a crisis, compassionate – are more often found in quiet, introverted leaders.